 More and more I get the question as to when should a couple start preparing for birth.
 More times than not I want to say NOW;) However, my answer is usually a minimum of six months prior to conceiving.

-I want the woman and the man (the two who are donating their genetic material) to clean up their nutrition, exercise, and allow time to grow spiritually.
+Both parties (the two who are donating their genetic material) need to clean up their nutrition, exercise, and allow time to grow spiritually.
 It takes a minimum of thirty days to clean up your diet.
 This does not mean eating less.
 This means eliminating processed foods, artificial sugars, and other crap from your diet.
 If you already know that you are lacking nutrients in some areas, then now is the time to start to build those nutrient stores up.

 So, what nutrients are beneficial?